 - EMS: ElectroMagnetic Susceptibility (INMUNITY)

-The origin of electromagnetic waves can be of industrial or natural origin and in turn can be intentional or unintentional:
+The origin of electromagnetic waves can be industrial or natural, and can be either intentional or unintentional:

 - Variators (speed, frequency)

 Importance of electromagnetic compatibility

 Electromagnetic compatibility is increasingly important due to the following factors:

 - Increase in amount of electronic equipment both in industry and at home.

 - Increase in presence of telecommunications systems (radio, mobile phones, etc.).